The Meg vs the Stath is the silly shark fight you hoped it would be

 Culture: Your hub for everything from film and television to music, comics, toys and sports.

-Discuss: The Meg vs the Stath is a satisfyingly silly shark tale
+Discuss: The Meg vs Jason Statham is the silly shark fight you hoped for

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.